telosys-saas/telosys-saas/README.md

 Telosys IDE

-##
+## Introduction

+The Telosys IDE is a documentation and code generator.

+Features available (for this version) :
+ - Create project
+ - Create/Delete folder
+ - Create/Delete/Edit file
+ - Download the project in a ZIP file

 ## Configuration

-Define a new environment variable  :
+Define the application workspace in an environment variable  :
  -
  TELOSYS_ROOT="pathToLocalDirectory"